HarperDB/documentation/docs/developers/operations-api/logs.md

 ---

 ## Read Transaction Log
 Returns all transactions logged for the specified database table.
 You may filter your results with the optional from, to, and limit fields.
-Read more about HarperDB transaction logs here: https://docs.harperdb.io/docs/transaction-logging#read_transaction_log.
+Read more about Harper transaction logs here: https://docs.harperdb.io/docs/transaction-logging#read_transaction_log.

 _Operation is restricted to super_user roles only_